 Kicking in the wind,

-we watched the light fade away.
+we saw the light vanish.

-The cry overwhelmed the sun,
+The scream overwhelmed the sun,

 the air became close,